 Whether you’re a meat-eater, vegetarian or vegan, the dietary choices we make have an impact on the planet.
 Thinking carefully about where food comes from can help reduce the negative impacts of our diets on the climate, environment and our health.
 One of the most climate positive changes we can make is eating less meat and incorporating more plant protein.

 The environmental impacts of farming are complicated.
 The best methods of farming produce fewer gases that contribute to climate change.
 They also help to protect wildlife, encourage biodiversity and keep soils healthy.
-This is regenerative farming.
+This is broadly what is meant by the term ‘regenerative farming’.

 If we choose animal products farmed in a regenerative ways, we can play a part in supporting systems that work in tandem with nature, instead of against it.